-Emissions of greenhouse gases from companies liable under the emission trading scheme, except air traffic, totalled 25.7 million tonnes of CO2 equivalents in 2015.
-Emissions covered by quotas made up 47.6 per cent of the total emissions of greenhouse gases from Norwegian territory.
-Free emission quotas were allocated for 16.7 million tonnes of CO2 equivalents in 2015, corresponding to 65 per cent of the total quota emissions.
+Emissions of greenhouse gases from companies liable under the emission trading scheme totalled 27.9 million tonnes of CO2 equivalents in 2015.
+Emissions covered by quotas made up 51.8 per cent of the total emissions of greenhouse gases from Norwegian territory.
+Emission quotas for 17.6 million tonnes were allocated for free in 2015, corresponding to 63 per cent of the total quota emissions.

 - Norway shall over-fulfil the Kyoto obligation by 10 per centage points in the first obligation period